 In 2019, Pumpkin Spice is a fun fall tradition that keeps Starbucks customers coming in the door – but the famed drink doesn’t appear to bring in more foot traffic, or to increase visits per person.
 What does this mean for restaurants and brands, like Dunkin’ or Spam, who’ve recently decided to introduce their own versions of pumpkin spice?
 Once the novelty wears off, we predict little lasting impact to restaurant foot traffic and overall sales.

-Every day, Gravy Analytics processes billions of anonymous, mobile location signals to create its industry-leading location intelligence.
+Every day, Gravy Analytics processes billions of pseudonymous, mobile location signals to create its industry-leading location intelligence.
 What could location analytics tell you about your business, your customers, and the competition?